 Some people also have distinct triggers that cause their psoriasis to flare up, such as smoking, alcohol, hormonal changes, stress and infection.

-So how can you make psoriasis easier to cope with?
+So how can you help psoriasis and make it easier to cope with?

 First off, moisturise and don’t scratch and pick the areas – even if you’re using a specific psoriasis treatment.
 Also try to:

 Exercise.
 Cover up if you want to while you’re doing it, but there’s good evidence that exercise lowers the risk of psoriasis.
-This may be because it’s a good stress management tool, and it’s known that stress can cause psoriasis to flare up.
+This may be because it’s a good stress management tool, and it’s known that stress can cause psoriasis flare ups.